-With an entire section devoted to kids, the Bureau of Labor Statistics looks to inform kids about everything from careers to the national economy.
+With an entire section devoted to students, the Bureau of Labor Statistics looks to inform students about everything from careers to the national economy.
 Using maps, charts, and even a glossary, kids can learn more about what the agency does and why it is important.

 Ever wonder how the Census Bureau counts people?
 This site uses an interactive format that allows kids to see how the process works, enjoy free coloring pages and take advantage of a memory game.
 A separate section of the page focuses on state facts.

 With the help of Benjamin Franklin, kids can choose age appropriate learning opportunities as an apprentice (4-8 years old), a journeyman (9-13 years old), or a master (14 years and older).

 The U.S. Fire Administration, part of FEMA, created a site that helps children and their families plan for disasters.
 With tips on making a plan and even building a disaster kit, kids have an opportunity to feel like they are making a difference for their families.